citadel-tech/coinswap/docs/bitcoind.md

 bcrt1qfvgecwpwtn77f7vv6wfc78zdcxseq4pjpyn9jv
 ```

-#### **3.5 Generate Some Blocks for Alice**
+#### 3.5 Generate some blocks for Alice

-Since we’re using `regtest`, we can generate new blocks to the generated address for `alice` and receive Bitcoin as block rewards:
+Since we’re using `regtest`, you can generate new blocks to Alice's address and receive Bitcoin as block rewards:

 ```bash
 $ bitcoin-cli -rpcwallet=alice generatetoaddress 101 <alice_address>
 ```

-This will return a list of block hashes in hex format, corresponding to the 101 newly generated blocks as shown:
+This will return a list of block hashes in hex format, corresponding to the 101 newly generated blocks, for example:

 ```bash
 [